reactphp/socket/README.md

 The `Server` class is the main class in this package that implements the [`ServerInterface`](#serverinterface) and allows you to accept incoming streaming connections, such as plaintext TCP/IP or secure TLS connection streams.
+Connections can also be accepted on Unix domain sockets.

 ```php
 $server = new Server(8080, $loop);